arexbold/TripleBondChallenge/README.md

 - Modified tracker required for this challenge: [https://github.com/arexbold/TripleBondTracker/releases](https://github.com/arexbold/TripleBondTracker/releases)

 ### Known Bugs
 - TMs will not disappear after use.
+Please sell them after you use it.

 ### Comments
 The greatest thing about this challenge is that it will open up the door to SO MANY more strategies to work with including being able to use moves like U-Turn, use a Tank Mon, and potentially even use a Shedinja(?!) in your party.
 I would love to see people explore 2 damage dealers and 1 tank for team synergy.
 Hope you enjoy the challenge!